modernweb-dev/web/docs/docs/test-runner/browser-launchers/playwright.md

 ## Customizing launch options

-If you want to customize the puppeteer launcher options, you can add the browser launcher in the config.
+If you want to customize the playwright launcher options, you can add the browser launcher in the config.

-You can find all possible launch options in the [official documentation](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#puppeteerlaunchoptions)
+You can find all possible launch options in the [official documentation](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypelaunchoptions).

 ```js
 import { playwrightLauncher } from '@web/test-runner-playwright';